mtab3000/stonks/README.md

 # Hardware

 - The code runs on a Rasperry Pi connected to a 6 inch HD waveshare epaper display
-- The fancypants frame was custom made for the project - we've got some assembled ones for sale at [veeb.ch](https://www.veeb.ch/store/p/tickerxl)
+- The custom metal frame was made for the project - we've got some assembled units for sale at [veeb.ch](https://www.veeb.ch/store/p/tickerxl)

 # Contributing